vittoriom/CleanroomLogger/INTEGRATION.md

 > **Important:** Skip this section if you plan to download CleanroomASL using `git clone`.

-From within the `Libraries` directory, issue the following commands to download CleanroomASL and its dependencies:
+From within the `Libraries` directory, issue the following commands to download CleanroomASL:

 ```bash
 git submodule add https://github.com/emaloney/CleanroomASL.git